 Colonel (ret) Brian Hastings is the current Director of the Alabama Emergency Management Agency.
 Brian’s passion for public service, science and flight led him to enter the United States Air Force Academy in 1986.
 He graduated with an Applied Physics degree in Astrodynamics and served as an A-10 pilot in the United States Air Force from 1990 until he retired as the Commandant of the prestigious Air Command and Staff College on 1 September 2017.
 Prior to his retirement, Brian also served as the Wing Commander of the 47th Flying Training Wing at Laughlin AFB, and the Deputy Director of Operations of the Combat Air Forces of Air Combat Command.
 During his military career, Brian also earned a MS degree in Aeronautical Sciences from Embry Riddle and a MA Degree in Resourcing National Security Strategy from the Industrial College of the Armed Forces (Eisenhower School).
 Additionally, for his military service he earned two Legion of Merit Medals, the Bronze Star for his service in Afghanistan, and three Meritorious Service Medals.
 Brian was a command pilot with more than 2,600 hours in attack and training aircraft and was an Instructor Pilot in the A-10, AT-38B and the T-38C.

-Brian continues to volunteer his time and has joined many national associations and local organizations like the First Responders Resource Group, the National Homeland Security Consortium, and the Wright Flyers of the Montgomery Chamber of Commerce.
-He is also a lifetime member of the Daedalians, Military Officers Association of America, US Air Force Academy Association of Graduates, and the Air Force Association (AFA).
+Brian continues to volunteer his time and has joined other national associations and local organizations like the First Responders Resource Group (FRRG), the Wright Flyers, and the Montgomery Chamber of Commerce.
+He is also a lifetime member of the Daedalians, Military Officers Association of America (MOAA), US Air Force Academy Association of Graduates (AOG), and the Air Force Association (AFA).